NZMSA/2022-Phase-2/3. Data Science/README.md

 ## Data Preparation:
 Now that you know your data inside and out, you are to clean the dataset by removing any unused values and make the dataset usable to train the model.

-Note that the models used in the next section does not understand strings alone.
+Note that the models used in the next section only understand numbers.

 Student Checklist:
 - [ ] Data deemed useless removed.
-- [ ] Converted or a model dataset made.
+- [ ] Dataset converted to a form that a model can use.
 - [ ] A train and test dataset for the model made.

 Ensure that you have also show some general information of the train/test dataset like in the EDA before entering the modelling stage.